 Mother and baby fostering payments

-As a parent and child carer you will receive higher allowance than you would for a standard placement – somes as must as 1.5 times higher!
+As a parent and child carer you will receive a higher weekly fostering allowance than you would for a standard placement – some as much as 1.5 times higher!

-Who can care for a mother and baby?
+Who can care for mother and baby placements?

 Mother and baby carers are typically experienced foster carers, as these situations require lots of skill, patience and confidence.
 Compass provides specialised training to help carers prepare to welcome a parent and new baby into their home.
 Unfortunately, some mums may not feel able to stay with their baby, so carers also need to be able to take on the care of the baby themselves, if it comes to that.